prathamesh-dukare/slides-controll/README.md

 - Sessions are stored in-memory at server which is not a good idea if this scales or users have longer sessions.
 Need to shift to something like Redis.
 - The window needs to be in focus.

 > ⚠️ Current versions of desktop apps is not code signed and hence might create some issue while installing them on your computers.
-(I will create a detailed guide on how to deal with this)
+(I will create a detailed guide on why this happens and how to deal with this)

 ## Future scope of this project